 If you are in the midst of a “large box” struggle–don’t give up.
-When you’ve applied every precept and principle, prayed every prayer, confessed every sin, professed every promise, done all the “right” things, sought counsel, tapped into wisdom and revelation, and literally given everything you have to find the solution–but haven’t–don’t lose heart.
+When you’ve applied every precept and principle, prayed every prayer, confessed every sin, proclaimed every promise, done all the “right” things, sought counsel, tapped into wisdom and revelation, and literally given everything you have to find the solution–but haven’t–don’t lose heart.

 He knows the depth of your struggle in a way no one else ever will.
 He understands in a way no one else can.
-He knows the pain you’ve faced and the tears you’ve cried.
+He knows the pain you’ve faced and He has seen the tears you’ve cried.
 Some things are just plain hard.
 And some of those hard things are harder for some people than for others.
 There isn’t always a lot of rhyme or reason to it–sometimes it just is the way it is.
 That’s when it’s good to just be.
 To just be his.
 To just be his and remember …

 ~He sees you

 Even in the midst of your very large struggle.
 Well meaning people may misunderstand, misdiagnose, and misjudge, but he never will.
 That’s because no matter how big your struggle is …